Pesticide Use Ordinance

 - Took effect on City property July 1, 2018

-After these dates, property owners in Portland may not use synthetic pesticides on turf, gardens, and landscapes.
+As of now, property owners in Portland may not use synthetic pesticides on turf, gardens, and landscapes.
 You can download the ordinance here: City of Portland Pesticide Use Ordinance.

 How does this affect you?